on sabbatical 2015/16

 Academic research/ areas of interest

-years I have painted in the Italian catacombs and mithraeums, where I am the
+years Mills has painted in the Italian catacombs and mithraeums, where he is the

 mysterious, iconographic hybrids of an emerging language.
 Worm-like creatures with millipede-like legs